juice-shop/pwning-juice-shop/part2/broken-authentication.md

 * Unexpectedly, Bender also chose to answer his chosen question truthfully.
-* Hints to the answer to Bender's question can be found in publicly available information on the internet.
+* Hints to the answer to Bender's question can be found in publicly available information on the Internet.
 * If a seemingly correct answer is not accepted, you _might_ just need to try some alternative spelling.
 * Brute forcing the answer should be next to impossible.

 ### Exploit OAuth 2.0 to log in with the CISO's user account

-You should expect a Chief Information Security Officer to know everything there is to know about password policies and best practices.
+You should expect a Chief Information Security Officer knows everything there is to know about password policies and best practices.
 The Juice Shop CISO took it even one step further and chose an incredibly long random password with all kinds of regular and special